TLS 1.3 vs TLS 1.2 Understanding Key Security and Performance Differences

 TLS 1.3 encrypts more handshake fields, including certificates.
 This prevents attackers from fingerprinting servers or intercepting sensitive negotiation details.

-TLS 1.2 exposes several handshake elements in plaintext, which increases attack surface.
+TLS 1.2 exposes several handshake elements in plaintext, which increases attack surface one of the known TLS 1.3 vulnerabilities that the older protocol leaves unresolved.

 TLS 1.3 Migration Considerations